0-9,

 wrought iron rail

-Rail made from wrought
+Rail made from wrought iron.

 Literary warrant required.